MicrosoftDocs/learn/learn-pr/wwl-sci/create-configure-manage-identities/includes/7-configure-manage-device-registration.md

-With the proliferation of devices of all shapes and sizes and the bring your own device (BYOD) concept, IT professionals are faced with two somewhat opposing goals:
+With the proliferation of devices of all shapes and sizes and the bring-your-own-device (BYOD) concept, IT professionals are faced with two somewhat opposing goals:

 - Allow end users to be productive wherever and whenever and on any device
 - Protect the organization's assets

-To protect these assets, IT staff need to first manage the device identities.
-IT staff can build on the device identity with tools like Microsoft Intune to ensure standards for security and compliance are met.
+To protect these assets, IT-staff needs to first manage the device identities.
+IT-staff can build on the device identity with tools like Microsoft Intune to ensure standards for security and compliance are met.
 Azure Active Directory (Azure AD) enables single sign-on to devices, apps, and services from anywhere through these devices.

 - Your users get access to your organization's assets they need.
- -  Your IT staff get the controls they need to secure your organization.
+- Your IT-staff gets the controls they need to secure your organization.

 ## Azure AD registered devices